 ✅ VIDEO – Watch Whitetail Hunter II official presentation

 The Barnett Whitetail Hunter II comes right out from the 2018 catalog to become a market-wide crossbow best seller.
-In fact, the Whitetail is a very successful line altogether, featuring multiple models including a women’s specific model.
+In fact, the Whitetail is a very successful line altogether, featuring multiple models, including a women’s specific model.
 Super performant, packed with features, and at a very affordable price makes it a no brainer winner in today’s market.

 The Whitetail is a compact compound crossbow, very lightweight at just 6.5 lb, and easy to maneuver.
-It ships mostly assembled so that you won’t have a problem putting it together and testing in the field right away.
+It ships mostly assembled so that you won’t have a problem putting it together and testing it in the field right away.
 The stock is adjustable in length, which also makes it suitable for growing youth.

-One feature particularly appealing for this price range is how quiet it is, due to custom composite laminated limbs, and incorporated string dampeners.
+One feature particularly appealing for this price range is how quiet it is, due to custom composite laminated limbs and incorporated string dampeners.